-H. PSYCHOLOGICAL EVALUATION - (For Communication Operators only)
+I. PSYCHOLOGICAL EVALUATION -(For Communication Operators and Records Clerks only)

 1. The psychological evaluation, provided by the City and conducted by qualified psychological or psychiatric professionals, is conducted on the selected candidate to determine whether the candidate possesses an appropriate, adequate, acceptable, and desirable psychological profile to perform as a Communications Operator.
 The candidate may be administered a variety of psychological tests, and may participate in a variety of procedures and exercises to help reveal personality characteristics and tendencies.
 Such identified characteristics and tendencies are used by the psychological or psychiatric professionals to rate candidates.
-The rating and summary information is then utilized by the Safety Director and the Chief of Police to assess the overall acceptability of the candidate to perform as a Whitehall Police Communications Operator.
+The rating and summary information is then utilized by the Safety Director and the Chief of Police to assess the overall acceptability of the candidate to perform as a Whitehall Police Communications Operator or Records Clerk.

-- 2. Candidates are rated on a scale of one through five, with the rating of one being the best, the rating of five being the least, and the rating of three being average.
-A rating of one, two or three is acceptable.
-A rating of four or five is unacceptable.
-A rating of four or five automatically disqualifies the candidate from the selection process.
-However, since the evaluation summary is also considered, in addition to the numerical rating, a candidate may be disqualified or passed-over due to other, psychological-summary attributes. - 3.
-Negative attributes which may cause this to happen include, but are not limited to, anti-social behavior patterns and/or attitudes, being quick-tempered, the inability or unwillingness to accept supervision and to carry-out the orders of a superior, a lack of compassion, a low level of self-esteem or confidence, an inordinately high level of self-esteem or confidence, the inability to accept constructive criticism, the inability to handle verbal abuse from citizens in a proper and effective manner, the inability to endure the stress associated with the job, and deceptive and incomplete responses when answering questions and providing information.
+2. Candidates are evaluated and rated as "recommended," "recommended with reservations" or "not recommended".
+A candidate must receive "recommended" in order to move forward in the selection process.

-I. MEDICAL EXAMINATION -
+3. Negative attributes which may result in a rating other than "recommended" include, but aren't limited to: anti-social behavior patterns and/or attitudes, being quick-tempered, the inability or unwillingness to accept supervision and to carry-out the orders of a superior, a lack of compassion, a low level of self-esteem or confidence, an inordinately high level of self-esteem or confidence, the inability to accept constructive criticism, the inability to handle verbal abuse from citizens in a proper and effective manner, the inability to endure the stress associated with the job, and deceptive and incomplete responses when answering questions and providing information.

-(For Communication Operators only)
+J. MEDICAL EXAMINATION - (For Communication Operators and Records Clerks only)